 event web site

 After introductions by Kaaron (Briscoe) Minefee of the ART Institute Alumni Association Board and Spence Porter of Harvardwood, the ensuing substantive and informed conversations inspired, provoked, perhaps aggravated (not the messengers but sometimes the themes), and always entertained.
 Woolly Mammoth Theatre Company Associate Artistic Director Weisfeld fruitfully set up her conversation with Jujamcyn Theaters Vice President Viertel as an exploration of the intersection between non-profit regional, residential theatre and commercial theatre in America.
 Citing a 2011 convening at DC’s Arena Stage that resulted in an analysis of the current status of institutional theatre in America (In the Intersection: Partnerships in the New Play Sector published in 2012), Weisfeld referred to the ties that bind the two sectors: common goals and common challenges.
-Even Viertel’s short version of his own journey from Harvard undergrad (dabbling in theatre and radio production) through unpublished novelist and unproduced screen writer to L.A. theatre critic and dramaturg to producer at Jujamcyn since 1987 touched on these themes explored in more detail as the evening went on.
+Even Viertel’s short version of his own journey from Harvard undergrad (dabbling in theatre and radio production) through unpublished novelist and unproduced screen writer to L.A. theater critic and dramaturg to producer at Jujamcyn since 1987 touched on these themes explored in more detail as the evening went on.

 On the Role of Producer.
 Viertel reported that “I learned to produce at Harvard” at radio station WHRB.
-In the late 1960s politics and folk rock spoke to him more strongly than theatre.
+In the late 1960s politics and folk rock spoke to him more strongly than theater.
 “Hello Dolly didn’t have a lot to say to me at that point in my life,” he summarized with a smile.
-When asked to define the role of a producer, Viertel mused that the producer can invent the idea for a show in both commercial and noncommercial theatre.
+When asked to define the role of a producer, Viertel mused that the producer can invent the idea for a show in both commercial and noncommercial theater.
 For the commercial producer, the job does not end when a show opens — at that point the constant search for new venues and new advertising opportunities and new ways to sell the produce are essential, and of least interest to him personally.
 Weisfeld noted that his description of the roles played the commercial producer encompassed multiple jobs in the nonprofit sector: dramaturg, artistic director, and marketing departments, to name perhaps but a few.

 On Viertel’s Varied Career.
 “Falling off a roof through a series of interesting awnings, without getting hurt” was Viertel’s admittedly oft-repeated summary of his own career in the arts.
-Undergrad in Cambridge travels to London to see theatre and back to Boston to write an unpublished (he describes as “unpublishable”) novel to L.A. to write theatre criticism for a free paper then for an established paper.
+Undergrad in Cambridge travels to London to see theater and back to Boston to write an unpublished (he describes as “unpublishable”) novel to L.A. to write theater criticism for a free paper then for an established paper.
 When he realized that he wasn’t really a journalist (he was attracted to theatre criticism because he loved theatre), and “realized he was climbing up the wrong ladder,” he spoke to a colleague at the Mark Taper Forum about an opening he had heard about for a dramaturg.
 And while he didn’t really know at the time what that job entailed, he soon learned — in his case working directly with playwrights giving feedback on their plays.
 In this direct way he learned the effect of critical language.
 Writing not for an anonymous reading audience but speaking directly to the artist developing a new play, he reported that “you begin to understand what it’s like to talk to an artist.”